voxpupuli/puppet-nftables/README.md

 Initially puppet deploys all configuration to `/etc/nftables/puppet-preflight/` and `/etc/nftables/puppet-preflight.nft`.
-This is validated with `nfc -c -L /etc/nftables/puppet-preflight/ -f /etc/nftables/puppet-preflight.nft`.
+This is validated with `nft -c -I /etc/nftables/puppet-preflight/ -f /etc/nftables/puppet-preflight.nft`.
 If and only if successful the configuration will be copied to the real locations before the service is reloaded.